International Ship and Port Facility Security Code: Scope

 The ISPS Code is implemented through chapter XI-2 Special measures to enhance maritime security in the International Convention for the Safety of Life at Sea (SOLAS).

 Regulation XI-2/3 ensures that administrations establish security levels and guarantee the provisions of strict security level data to ships that fly their flag.
 Ships that are prior to docking in port must immediately comply with all requirements for security levels that are determined by that contracting government.
 This also pertains to the security level that is established by the Administration for that ship.

-Regulation XI-2/6 makes sure that all ships are equipped with a security alarm system.
+Regulation XI-2/6 makes sure that all ships are equipped and fitted with a Ship Security Alert System.
 The alarm system works from the ship to administration ashore with transmitted signals that are communicated via satellite.
 The advanced security alarm system shall send a signal indicating the ship name, location, and the security threat that the ship is undergoing.
 The ships alarm system may be activated from the navigation bridge by the captain without alarming the crew on-board.

 The Regulation XI-2/8 establishes the main role of the Sea Master, which allows him to maintain order and conduct decisions for the sake of the personnel and security of the ship.
 Regulations XI-2/8 states that the Sea Master must not be challenged or withheld from completing his duties.

 The Code is a two-part document describing minimum requirements for security of ships and ports.
 Part A provides mandatory requirements.
 Part B provides guidance for implementation.
 Some contracting governments have elected to also treat Part B as mandatory.